tubiz/woo-rave/README.md

 ## Upgrade Notice

-### 2.0.0 =
+### 2.1.0 =
-*   Saved cards - allow store customers to save their card details and pay again using the same card.
-Add support for recurring payment using [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) plugin.
+*   Version 2.1.0 fix an issue with saved cards not working.
+The Rave fee and Rave payout amount are now displayed on the order details page.

 ## Screenshots